-The Fund Manager reports on a quarterly and annual basis on the impact developments of the Fund for which the Fund uses FMO's impact measurement methodologies to provide insight into the impact of its investments.
-This includes FMO's SDG labeling system to indicate how much of the portfolio supports the three Sustainable Development Goals (SDGs) FMO primarily focusses on.
-These SDGs can be applicable in all of its focus sectors: Decent Work and Economic Growth (SDG 8), Reduced Inequalities (SDG 10), and Climate Action (SDG 13).
-Meanwhile, the Fund also contributes to other SDGs by ensuring the investments comply with international ESG standards and policies.
+The Fund Manager reports on a quarterly and annual basis on the impact developments of the Fund.
+The Fund uses FMO's impact measurement methodologies to provide insight into the impact of its investments.
+This includes FMO's SDG labeling system to indicate how much of the portfolio supports the three Sustainable Development Goals (SDGs) FMO primarily focusses on as described in the previous paragraph, being: decent Work and Economic Growth (SDG 8), Reduced Inequalities (SDG 10), and Climate Action (SDG 13).
 The Fund also reports on three main impact indicators; Jobs supported, Avoided CO2 emissions and Financed emissions.
 Performance data on these indicators are collected annually.
 This annual collection process occurs throughout the year and starts in principle 12 months after contracting.
-The labels are in principle assigned at the start data collected and are presented by the percentage of the label applicable to the outstanding amount.
+The labels are assigned during the loan's ESG analysis and are presented by the percentage of the label applicable to the outstanding amount.
 The Fund's reports always reflect the current information available at the moment of reporting.